twincities-os/.github/profile/README.md

 ## Hi there 👋, Welcome to the Twin Cities Open Source Developers group!

+This organization was created to foster connection within the tech community in the Twin Cities area.
+With that said, all are welcome to contribute and be a part of this community!

+Behind this is a [Meetup group](https://www.meetup.com/twin-cities-open-source-developers/) where individuals from the Twin Cities can come together to collaborate, learn, and build together.

 <!--

 **Here are some ideas to get you started:**